bionetslab/GRN-FinDeR/README.md

 - **tf_cluster_mode** (str, optional): How to cluster TFs, either by using Pearson correlation as distance ('correlation'), or using Wasserstein distance ('wasserstein').
 - **input_grn** (pd.DataFrame, optional): If an input GRN to perform FDR control on is given, pass this here as dataframe with columns 'TF', 'target', 'importance'.
+Otherwise an input GRN is inferred from the given expression data.
 - **target_subset** (list, optional): Subset of target genes to perform FDR control on.
 - tf_names: Optional list of transcription factors only used for input GRN inference.
             If None or 'all', the list of gene_names will be used.